-Appellant argues for a "more nuanced" approach than Heller demands because magazines with greater than 10-round capacities "represent a dramatic technological change" and "implicate an unprecedented societal concern."
-Appellant's Op.
-Br.
-32 (cleaned up).
-This is false.
-Repeating arms with greater than 10-round capacities existed by 1580 and predate the Second Amendment by over two centuries.
-Despite continuous technological advancements over hundreds of years and widespread popularity once they became affordable in the 19th century, traditionally, repeating arms with greater than 10-round capacities were never banned in America.
+Repeating arms have existed for half a millennium, and predate the Second Amendment by nearly three centuries.
+Repeating arms with a capacity greater than 10-rounds existed by 1580, and predate the Second Amendment by over two centuries.
+Despite continuous technological advancements over hundreds of years and widespread popularity once they became affordable, traditionally, repeating arms-including those with greater than 10-round capacities-were never banned in America.
+Therefore, the challenged bans are inconsistent with the nation's tradition of firearm regulation and violate the Second Amendment.